basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 One of Riak's [[central goals|Why Riak]] is high availability.
-It was built as a [[clustered|Clusters]] system in which any [[node|Riak Glossary#node]] is capable of receiving requests without requiring that every node participate in each request.
+It was built as a [[clustered|Clusters]] system in which any [[node|Riak Glossary#Node]] is capable of receiving requests without requiring that every node participate in each request.

 If you are using Riak in an [[eventually consistent|Eventual Consistency]] way, conflicts between object values on different nodes is unavoidable.
-Often, Riak can resolve these conflicts on its own internally, especially if you use context objects, i.e. [[vector clocks]] or [[dotted version vectors]], when updating objects.
+Often, Riak can resolve these conflicts on its own internally if you use causal context, i.e. [[vector clocks|Causal Context#Vector-Clocks]] or [[dotted version vectors|Causal Context#Dotted-Version-Vectors]], when updating objects.
 Instructions on this can be found in the section [[below|Conflict Resolution#Siblings]].

-But even when you use context objects, Riak cannot always decide which value is most causally recent, especially in cases involving concurrent updates.
-So how does Riak behave when vector clocks or dotted version vectors can't decide on a value?
-That is your choice.
+But even when you use causal context, Riak cannot always decide which value is most causally recent, especially in cases involving concurrent updates to an object.
+So how does Riak behave when it can't decide on a single most-up-to-date value? **That is your choice**.
 A full listing of available options can be found in the [[section below|Conflict Resolution#Client-and-Server-side-Conflict-Resolution]].
 For now, though, please bear in mind that we strongly recommend one of the